Renormalization Group Analysis of Turbulent Hydrodynamics: Renormalisation Group

-We will now see that due to the effect of the rescaling of the cutoff-function, the renormalized kinetic action indeed does not scale.
-As the cutoff is a function of the ratio $\frac{p^2}{\Lambda^2}$, a change in $p$ has the inverse effect as the same change in $\Lambda$.
+One can now now see that due to the effect of the rescaling of the cutoff-function, the renormalised kinetic action indeed does not scale.
+As the cutoff is a function of the ratio $p^2 / \Lambda^2$, a change in $p$ has the inverse effect as the same change in $\Lambda$.
 By this, we reverse the effect of the integration step.
 As a part of this, terms are re-distributed back to the interaction of the theory.
-Now scaling back the kinetic term: The canonical scaling of the fields is compensated by the integration measure, and the anomalous scaling by the renormalization step.
-We thus trivially find
+Now, in the kinetic term the canonical scaling of the fields is compensated by the integration measure, and the anomalous scaling by the renormalisation step, so that finally

-again formally identic to (\ref{sorg}) as a function of the rescaled quantities, as desired.
+is identical to (\ref{sorg}) as a function of the rescaled quantities, as desired.
 We will drop the tildes and primes, formally getting back to (\ref{sorg}).